Find out how we're addressing the housing crisis in Hutt City.

 Parliament also passed the Enabling Housing Supply and Other Matters Amendment Act in late 2021, allowing housing up to three storeys high in most residential areas, with three dwellings per section.

-To comply with the national policy statement and Housing Supply Act, the district plan will need to redefine what can be built and where.
-It will have to define the areas where residential buildings larger than the current limits can be built.
+To comply with the national policy statement and Housing Supply Act, the district plan needs to redefine what can be built and where.
+Proposed District Plan Change 56 (notified for public submissions in August 2022) proposes changes to ensure that the District Plan meets these requirements.

 Greenfield land is land which has not previously been built on.
 There is very little greenfield land left in Lower Hutt.
 There are small areas around Wainuiomata and on the western hills, around Kelson for example.